Hybrid car rebates donÂ’t work: study

 Sales of hybrids have risen in recent years, but remain modest compared to conventional vehicles.

-In environmentally conscious California, for example, fewer than 1 percent of vehicles on the road are hybrids, a recent UCLA study found.
+In environmentally conscious California, where green tuners push for plug-in cars, for example, fewer than 1 percent of vehicles on the road are hybrids, a recent UCLA study found.
 However, in San Francisco-area counties where there's both a very green mindset and a fair amount of greenbacks, the figure is 1.74 percent.
 In very rich areas, the tally is higher: A full 3 percent of vehicles in Santa Monica and Malibu are hybrids.

 "There is clear evidence that environmentalists are voting their pocketbook on environmental products," said Matthew E. Kahn, a UCLA professor who led the California study.

-Some have also questioned how green hybrids are, since plugging them in draws electricity that's often generated at coal-fired power plants.
-The environmental impact of the batteries remains in question, too.
+Some have also questioned how green hybrids are, since plug-in hybrid vehicles draw electricity that's often generated at coal-fired power plants.
+The environmental impact of hybrid batteries remains in question, too.

 Meanwhile, electric-only vehicles are poised to make hybrids obsolete before they gain traction.
-Nissan, which recently announced an all-electric vehicle, predicts that 10 percent of all cars sold worldwide will be electric by 2020.
+Nissan, which recently announced an all-electric vehicle amid projections that EVs widely available by 2012, predicts that 10 percent of all cars sold worldwide will be electric by 2020.

 Related News